 What is an Eating Disorder?

 Whilst many of us have times when we eat ‘too much’ or ‘too little’ compared with our usual food intake, an Eating Disorder is a serious mental illness that involves disordered eating behaviour the symptoms of which range in both occurrence and severity.
-Whilst some might drastically limit the amount of food eaten, others may eat very large quantities of food at once and some might get rid of the food through unhealthy means (e.g. purging, laxative misuse, fasting, or excessive exercise).
+Whilst some might drastically limit the amount of food eaten, others may eat very large quantities of food at once.
+Some might get rid of the food through unhealthy means e.g. purging, laxative misuse, fasting, or excessive exercise.
 Eating disorders may also take the form of a combination of these behaviours.
 It is important to remember that eating disorders are rarely only about food but also about feelings.
-The way someone interacts with food may make them feel less anxious, better able to cope, or help them to feel in control.
+The way someone interacts with food may make them feel less anxious, better able to cope or help them to feel in control.

 What causes an Eating Disorder?

-We don’t yet know everything about what exactly causes an Eating Disorder or what treatments will work for everyone; however, we do know there are effective treatments available and that early intervention is essential.
+We don’t yet know everything about what exactly causes an Eating Disorders or what treatments will work for everyone.
+However, we do know there are effective treatments available and that early intervention is essential.
 The latest research shows that Eating Disorders are more biologically based than was previously thought.

 What are the different types of Eating Disorders?